The TAKE BACK THE NIGHT PROJECT

 In the years I've been doing this the #metoo movement has risen, and I cannot help but see the similarities between this and the Take Back The Night marches of my young adulthood.
 So much time has passed, yet it seems not so much has changed for those of us who identify as female.
 We are still battered, abused and fighting for our rights as human beings, an endless parade of women who deserve better.

 I have an image of hundreds of dolls snaking through gallery space, along the floors, the window sills, the doorstep, with flowers, either real or beaded, scattered along their path.
-It's difficult to find these old dolls representing people of color, but I am determined to try, as they have always been in this parade.
+It's difficult to find these old dolls representing people of color, but I am determined to try, as unfortunately they, too, have always been in this parade.

 I welcome people to send me dolls or other materials for this piece, and I would be happy to refurbish a doll in honor of a special woman.
 Please email me through the contact form button above.